 EiT is a compulsory course.
-However, for some students, the The adaptive measures must not result in lower academic requirements group-based approach to work in the course can present extra for the individual programme of study (ref.
-Section 4.11 of the Act challenges.
-The following pages provide information on possibilities Relating to Universities and University Colleges).
-For example, in EiT it for adapting the study situation, exemptions, and what to do if is not possible for an individual student to write his or her own specially challenging situations occur in the student teams during process report. the village period.
-You may inform students early on about the possibilities of mediation and exclusion, which may help to prevent Students who need adjustments or adaptive measures should problems later. contact their department or faculty, or the Student Services Division
+However, for some students, the group-based approach to work in the course can present extra challenges.
+The following pages provide information on possibilities for adapting the study situation, exemptions, and what to do if specially challenging situations occur in the student teams during the village period.
+Students can familiarize themselves with the possibilities for mediation and exclusion at the start of the semester, so they have the necessary information should a problematic situation arise, contrary to expectations.